gianluparri03/ruffini/docs/tutorial/part_one.rst

 >>> monomial.eval(x=7)
 21

-Yes, we can also set a variable's value to a monomial:
+And yes, we can also set a variable's value to a monomial:

 >>> monomial.eval(x=(3*y)) # 3(3y) = 9y
 9y